-Student interested in taking post-secondary courses should contact the counseling office to complete the necessary paper work and to discuss available courses.
+Students must provide their own transportation for on campus courses.
+Students interested in taking post-secondary courses should contact the counseling office to complete the necessary paper work and to discuss available courses.
 The biggest challenge with students enrolling in SYP courses is finding courses to fit into the daily schedule.